 On January 22, attendees will receive an email with the login to participate in the virtual meeting on January 27.
-Each attendee must watch the program on their own device.
-Please enter your full name when you sign-in to the virtual course so we can track attendance and award CE credit.
+Each attendee must watch the program on their own device and a device that allows you to view and hear the presentation.
+Please note that the emails with the link to join the webinar will come from Mary Donlin (firstname.lastname@example.org).
+We will track attendance and award CE credit.
 If we do not have your name on the attendance report generated after the virtual meeting, you will not receive credit for the course.

 Those who are logged in for the entire course will receive an electronic survey from PDA to provide their full name, license number, date of birth and the last 4 digits of their social security number.
 PDA will transmit this information to the state to verify that you completed the course.
 The survey will be emailed on February 5.

 To register online please follow these steps:

 Non-dentist dental team members who are not attending the course with a dentist should contact Rebecca Von Nieda via email regarding online registration.

 1. Sign in to the website.
 Every dentist has a record.
 For most dentists, your website default username is your first initial, last name and four-digit year of birth with no spaces.
 The password is lowercase ada and your ADA number.
 If you need assistance with your username and password, please contact Andrea via email.

 2. Click the Register Myself button.
 Pricing will be applied based on your member status.

 3. To register non-dentist (hygienists, assistants or non-licensed guests) attendees for the course, click +Add a Guest under "My Registration Status:" to add your guest.
 If you have previously attended a PDA program with a non-dentist guest, that person may appear as an existing contact.
 Please use unique email addresses for all attendees.

 4. Click Proceed to Checkout to review your order and enter your credit card information.

 5. Click Submit Order to complete your registration.
 You will receive a confirmation email.